AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/wrappanel.md

 ---
+title: WrapPanel
 description: REFERENCE - Built-in Controls
 ---

 import WrapPanelHorizontalScreenshot from '/img/gitbook-import/assets/image (5) (1).png';
 import WrapPanelVerticalScreenshot from '/img/gitbook-import/assets/image (15) (1).png';

-# Wrap Panel
+# WrapPanel

-The wrap panel uses a default arrangement of (multiple) child elements is in sequence from left to right, while they fit in the width.
+The `WrapPanel` uses a default arrangement of (multiple) child elements is in sequence from left to right, while they fit in the width.
 It starts a new line when there is no space left (including any margins and borders).

 When the orientation property is set to vertical, the arrangement is top to bottom with a new column started when there is no more height remaining.